Ballot Information

 Provisional Ballots

-Provisional ballots are voted when a voter's registration is in question, or when our records indicate the voter was already sent an advance ballot.
+Provisional ballots are voted when a voter's registration is in question or challenged on the grounds of citizenship, age, residence or registration, or when election records indicate the voter was already sent an advance ballot.

-Provisional ballots are sealed in special envelopes and must be individually researched and verified at the Election Office prior to presenting them to the Board of Canvassers.
+Provisional ballots are sealed in special envelopes after being marked by the voter, and they are each individually researched and verified at the Election Office prior to presenting them to the Board of Canvassers.